 An increase in personal sex drive is a great natural indicator of ovulation for many women.
-Although this is not a guarantee, many women find themselves feeling the urge to have sex more often around their ovulation time each month.
+Although this is not a guarantee, a number of research studies have shown many women to experience a stronger sex drive around their ovulation time each month.
+(Source.)

-If you are into using a microscope at home you can check your personal saliva ferning pattern to help determine ovulation for some women.
-During the 24-48 hours before ovulation a woman's body has an LH surge, which in turn gives a woman's saliva the look of frost on a windowpane.
+If you are into using a microscope at home, you can check your personal saliva ferning pattern to help determine ovulation for some women.
+The ferning means the saliva will look like frost on a windowpane during the fertile period.

 Spotting can occur during ovulation as well for some women.
 When the follicle releases the mature egg from the ovary a small amount of blood can be released and women may notice slight spotting during that time.

 10. LH Surge – Ovulation Predictor Kits